gcclinux/EasyEdit/docs/THEMING.md

-# EasyEdit Theming System
+# EasyEditor Theming System

 ## Overview

-EasyEdit now includes a comprehensive theming system that allows you to customize all colors throughout the application.
+EasyEditor now includes a comprehensive theming system that allows you to customize all colors throughout the application.
 All color-related styles have been extracted into theme files located in `src/themes/`.

 ## Quick Start